ParrotXray/ASUS-B85M-G-Haswell-OC-Hackintosh/README.md

 ### macOS Ventura

 **Noteice**:
-iGPU with Haswell cpu cannot be driven on macOS Ventura, dGPU needs to be installed
+iGPU with Haswell cpu cannot be driven on macOS Ventura, dGPU needs to be installed(The success of driving nuclear display with OCLP can be proposed in lssues)

 | ![alt text](Mac13.png) |
 |------------|